moq-wg/moq-transport/draft-ietf-moq-transport.md

 IDs starts at 0, increasing sequentially for each object within the group.

-* Priority: An 8 bit integer indicating the publisher's priority for the Object
+* Publisher Priority: An 8 bit integer indicating the publisher's priority for the Object {{priorities}}.
-{{priorities}}.

 * Object Forwarding Preference: An enumeration indicating how a publisher sends an object.
 The preferences are Track, Group, Object and Datagram.
 An Object